goodidea82/SAxVCxLC/README.md

 * Modifications and additions should be published as external mods.
 This helps to advertise SAxVCxLC on other websites and everybody can customize it as they want.
 We will provide a list of mods that link to SAxVCxLC on GitHub.

 ## GitHub
 * Create your GitHub account, then practice Git and GitHub on a hello-world project first.
+You should understand (git add, git commit, git push, git pull)
 * Click on "Fork" to create your own personal branch that you can work on.
 When finished, do a pull request so that your changes will be reviewed (see Principles) and can then be merged into the master branch.
 * To move and rename files/folders install GIT on your computer rather than using the web interface.
 Some info: https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf
 * Git configuration on windows: line endings: Checkout as-is, commit as-is (we use windows line endings)